National Translation Award: National Translation Award 2015-Current

 2015 marked the first year in which two separate National Translation Awards were given, one for poetry and one for prose.

-Lucien Styrk Asian Translation Prize
+Lucien Stryk Asian Translation Prize

-Since 2009 the Lucien Stryk Asian Translation Prize is awarded at the same time as the NTA by the ALTA and recognizes the best translation into English of book-length Asian works.
+Since 2009 the Lucien Stryk Asian Translation Prize is awarded at the same time as the NTA by the ALTA and recognizes the best translation into English of book-length Asian poetry or source texts from Zen Buddhism published in the previous calendar year.
 It is named for Lucien Stryk, an American Zen poet and translator.
-The winning translator is award $6,000.
+The winning translator is awarded $6,000.

 Italian Prose in Translation Award

 Since 2015 the Italian Prose in Translation Award (IPTA) recognizes the importance of contemporary Italian prose (fiction and literary non-fiction) and promotes the translation of Italian works into English.
-This $5,000 prize will be awarded annually to a translator of a recent work of Italian prose (fiction or literary non-fiction).
+This $5,000 prize will be awarded annually to a translator of a work of Italian prose (fiction or literary non-fiction) published in the previous calendar year.